Recovery of invested capital through income.

 Financial instruments that are traditionally used to hedge existing investments or liabilities and whose value is derived from a reference investment (e.g. share or bond).

 Discounted cash flow method

-Measurement method: Future payment surpluses or deficits are discounted with the help of capital costs on the measurement date.
+Measurement method: Future payment surpluses or deficits are discounted with the help of the cost of capital on the measurement date.
 Taxes due are included in the measurement.
 The present value determined in this way is the discounted cash flow.